India

 If you choose to stay at Rajbari Bawali, you can opt for a guided walk through the village, a visit to the local temples as well as the horticulture belt of Muchisa, or go for a boatride on the waters of the Hooghly, but since we had just booked for a day trip, time flew by the wink of an eye and as dusk was setting in, it was time for High Tea!
 As we savored the flavors of masala chai with fish fry, the rajbari was donned with lights, making it look magical.

-Even before we knew, it was time for us to embark on our journey back home.
-After months of being holed up indoors, we guess everyone has been looking for places to explore – and we’d definitely suggest you to start with the hidden gems around your city, just as we discovered a piece of historical grandeur & heritage tucked amidst the villages around Kolkata.
+Even before we knew it, it was time for us to embark on our journey back home.
+After months of being holed up indoors, we guess everyone has been looking for places to explore – and we’d definitely suggest you start with the hidden gems around your city, just as we discover a piece of historical grandeur & heritage tucked amidst the villages around Kolkata.

 If not anything else, the fact that the latest Netflix blockbuster ‘Bulbbul’, with the cast and crew, including its producer Anushka Sharma, firmly parking themselves at the property for a few weeks, was almost wholly shot at The Rajbari Bawali, should definitely make you plan a trip!